jkempf42/kube-volttron/cluster-config/README.md

 should follow the directions in the next section for creating a central node.

-### Installing and configuring the gateway node
+### Installing and configuring a VirtualBox VM

-You will need a base VM or operating system with two network interfaces to support a two interface gateway pod.
+You will need a base VM or operating system with one interface for the central node and two network interfaces to support a two interface gateway pod.
 How you configure an additional interface depends on what operating system and/or VM manager you are using.
 Kube-volttron was developed on
 Ubuntu 20.04 using the VirtualBox VMM.

-Unfortunately, Wireguard won't install properly on a multi-interface
+Unfortunately, Wireguard won't
+install properly on a multi-interface
 VM, so you will first need to create the gateway node VM with one bridged interface, then install Wireguard, then add a second interface.